-- 723. (a) The fact of the appointment of an expert witness by the judge may be revealed to the trier of fact as relevant to the credibility of such witness and the weight of his testimony. - (b) The compensation and expenses paid or to be paid to an expert witness not appointed by the judge is a proper subject of inquiry as relevant to his credibility and the weight of his testimony.
+723. (a) The fact of the appointment of an expert witness by the judge may be revealed to the trier of fact.

+(b) The compensation and expenses paid or to be paid to an expert witness not appointed by the judge is a proper subject of inquiry as relevant to his credibility and the weight of his testimony.